CREATORS

 I don't know if the sentient nebula which temporarily took the form of Cloud would have been involved with or affected by the Creators plot.

-Triax.
+I think Doctor Stranger Yet should make a comeback, side-by-side with Triax.
 They could start the Legion of Angry, yet Well-Spoken, Warthogs!

 The Legion of Well-spoken Warthogs VS the Cockroach Conspiracy?
-Triax and Dr. Stranger Yet could make it a threesome, if they were joined by Razorback.
-Providing, of course, the latter was possessed by, say, Xemnu the Living Titan.
+Triax and Doctor Stranger Yet could make it a threesome, if they were joined by Razorback.
+Providing, of course, the latter was possessed by, say, Xemnu the Titan.
 Or, even the astral body of the Counter-Earth (HE) Necromancer!
 (Gullin could also join them -- Snood) And they would whup the Conspirators' buggy-butts, if they recruited...THE AMAZING SPIDER-HAM!

 --Carycomic